 As a course-based project, Niagara College carried out growing trials removing only one nutrient at a time from the nutrient solution, and then observed and documented how the cannabis plant reacted.
-Three nutrient solutions were formulated to remove one common nutrient; specifically, Nitrogen (N), Phosphorus (P) and Potassium (K).
+Three nutrient solutions were formulated in the initial project work to remove one common nutrient; specifically, Nitrogen (N), Phosphorus (P) and Potassium (K).
+A second project was carried out that removed Calcium (Ca), Magnesium (Mg) and Sulfur (S).
 Visual changes in the plant were documented using photos and video on a weekly basis.
 The images and videos collected will allow GrowDoc to improve their application AI accuracy and therefore create an improved product.

 READ THE FULL STORY HERE: Mobile App in Development to address plant health issues